-- Workshops begin and end either on a Wednesday or a Saturday in alternation.
+- Workshops begin and end on Wednesdays and Saturdays in alternation.
 This allows time for an “outbreath” between workshops, when staff can relax and renew for a few days in preparation for the next workshop week.

 - The first day listed for each workshop (Wednesday or Saturday) is the arrival day.
 We invite participants to arrive before 18:00 to have time to settle in before dinner.

 - The next day (Thursday or Sunday) is the first day of the program.
 We begin with a Community Opening Circle attended by all participants, staff and guests for connection and sharing information.
 Following this circle, we offer a kitchen tour and orientation to the Rota System to all new arrivals.
 The first session of the workshop is offered before lunch.

 - Once during the week is Taverna Night, when we go out for dinner at a local restaurant.
 We might also gather for a dance in the Long Room before heading out to eat.
 There is no evening work shift, dinner preparation or dinner cleanup on Taverna Night.

 - The last night of each workshop (Tuesday or Friday) we hold the Closing Circle, often around a bonfire.
 This is a “bookend” to the Opening Circle, where each participant, guest and staff member has the opportunity to share about their experiences during the week.
-The circle is often followed by ad-hoc sharing of music, poetry and other creativity.
+The circle is often followed by spontaneous sharing of music, poetry and other creativity.

 - The last day listed for each workshop (Wednesday or Saturday) is departure day.
 We ask that all workshop participants who have not already booked in for additional nights to be packed up and out of their rooms by 11:00.
 Breakfast is typically the last meal, with lunch served on individual request.